neksa/mutagene/docs/rank_doc.rst

 --params-in FILE                           Take parameters from a FILE written by              --params-in run.json
                                            --params-out.
 Arguments given on the command
                                            line take precedence
+--keep-filtered                            Include variants the caller rejected in its         --keep-filtered
+                                           FILTER column.
+See common_options --filter-column NAME                       Name of the column holding the caller's             --filter-column Otherinfo10 verdict, for MAF files that put it elsewhere.
+See common_options
 =========================================  ==================================================  ==================================

 **2.4.
 Which argument controls which input**